atult1995/EmployeeManagement/README.md

 ## Development server
+1> two way you can run the app
+1st method if dont want local server then simply run ng serve 2nd method:
-=> open two tab
+  =>first go to user service and comment 2nd version code and un comment 1st version code => open two tab
   =>run ng serve in first one
   =>run npm run server in second tab
   Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding